A unified energy optimality criterion predicts human navigation paths and speeds: Discussion

-Our results suggest numerous experiments to test model predictions and inform improvements to the model: walking through many via points with freedom to choose the path, walking sideways versus turning, etc. We obtained a cost of spinning in place by extrapolation, whose accuracy can be improved by using smaller radii or spinning in place in experiment, although such experiments may make the human subject unreasonably dizzy.
-Similarly, using overground straight-line walking metabolic data in our empirical model regression (as a data point with $R \rightarrow \infty$) would make the model more reliable for straight-line walking.
-Metabolic cost dependence on the rotational moment of inertia $I_z$ could also be experimentally tested by coupling the body to an external `rotational inertia' without adding mass (see \cite{GomesThesis2005}).
-Our empirical metabolic cost model could be tested further by energetic measurements of humans walking on sinusoidal paths, by moving side to side on treadmills.
+The neural mechanisms underlying such energy optimality or locomotor navigation are yet to be elucidated \cite{edvardsen2020navigating}.
+Further, the aspect of navigation we focused on were path and speed selection when all information about the world is fully available, and not aspects involving sensing, information gathering, and course correction, or topological aspects in which one among multiple (potentially locally optimal) paths around obstacles need to be selected \cite{warren2008behavioral,baxter2020route}.

-Models for curvilinear locomotion (especially running) might also help estimate the metabolic cost during sports (e.g., soccer), which involve extensive speed and direction changes.
-Ambulatory studies of human walking (lasting many days), combined with our empirical metabolic model, could estimate the relative cost of turning over and above steady straight-line walking in daily life.
-About 20\% of steps in household settings \cite{Sedgeman1994} and 35-45\% of steps in common walking tasks in home and office environments \cite{glaister2007video} involve turns.
-However, more detailed data is needed to show if walking with turning may be a substantial fraction of the daily walking energy cost.
+Our results suggest further behavioral experiments to test model predictions and inform improvements to the model: for instance, walking through via points with freedom to choose the intervening path, comparing walking sideways versus turning, walking around obstacles, walking around moving obstacles (such as other people), etc. We obtained a cost of spinning in place by extrapolation, whose accuracy can be improved by using smaller radii.
+Because of this extrapolation, we would a priori expect the current model to be less reliable in tasks that require sharp direction changes.
+Mechanisms for the turning cost could be probed by predicting and testing experimentally how the cost varies after various manipulations of the system: adding mass or moment of inertia to the trunk or the legs \cite{qiao2014compensations} or providing centripetal forces via a tether as in \cite{chang2007limitations}.
+Our empirical metabolic cost model could be tested further by energetic measurements of humans walking on sinusoidal paths, achieved by moving side to side on treadmills.
+Such curvilinear paths with non-constant curvature may allow us to disambiguate energy cost dependence on $v$ and $\omega$ versus their derivatives, which may be more significant for more unsteady tasks.